 The First-Year Advisory Board is a coalition of first-year students and library coordinators whose mission includes three responsibilities:

-- representing first-year students' library needs & requests during a unique and pivotal year of transition into university culture and its academic expectations
+- represent first-year students' library needs & requests during a unique and pivotal year of transition into university culture and its academic expectations

-- searching for ways to improve the library and developing programs to make first-year students aware of its resources & services
+- search for ways to improve the library and developing programs to make first-year students aware of its resources & services

 What will I do on the board?

 Board members share their ideas, opinions and experiences of the Duke University Libraries system.

 When does the board meet?

 The board meets 4 times each semester.